Tokyo – Mt. Fuji – Hakone – Kanazawa – Takayama – Shirakawa-go – Kyoto – Nara – Osaka – Busan – Gyeongju – Seoul

 Japan and South Korea Tour by Train

 Since the inter-city travel is mostly by train, it’s crucial that you limit yourself to one suitcase and one carry-on with a combined weight of 15 kilograms (33 lbs) or less.
-Your suitcase must have wheels and measure 25″ by 18″ by 10″ or smaller.
+Your suitcase should have wheels and not be bulky.
 The carry-on should be a backpack so that you’ll have a hand free at all time.
 Navigating train stations in Japan and Korea means lots of walking and riding up and down on narrow escalators.
 If your bag is too heavy or even worse you come with two pieces, not only will you struggle to catch up with the group but you will have a hard time finding storage space on the train.